Mount Takao

 Hiking Routes and Access

-Takao-san Yakuoin and History
+Takao-san Yakuo-in Temple and History

 Nature and Ecosystem

-Although Mount Takao is not very high, it is known as a treasure trove of nature.
-The entire mountain is designated as "Meiji no Mori Takao Quasi-National Park," and it serves as the starting point of the Tokai Nature Trail on the Tokyo side.
+Although Mount Takao is not especially high, it is also known as a treasure trove of nature.
+The entire mountain is designated as part of Meiji no Mori Takao Quasi-National Park, and it also serves as the Tokyo-side starting point of the Tokai Nature Trail.

-International Recognition and Tourist Appeal
+International Recognition and Appeal as a Tourist Destination

-In 2007, Mount Takao was awarded three stars ("worth a special trip") in the French travel guide "Michelin Green Guide Japan," leading to increased numbers of international tourists since then.
-It is now referred to as "the mountain with the most hikers in the world."
+In 2007, Mount Takao was awarded three stars in the French travel guide Michelin Green Guide Japon, meaning it is “worth making a special trip for,” and since then the number of overseas visitors has increased.
+It is now also known as “the mountain with the most climbers in the world.”

 #mountain/plateau #Climbing/Hiking